-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results background therapy which may include a PDE-5 inhibitor, an ERA or a PDE-5 and an ERA.
-There were no statistically significant differences observed between groups for any of the secondary endpoints.
-McLaughlin et al 40 (TRIUMPH-1) Treprostinil 18 μg inhaled four times daily, titrated up over the first two weeks to 54 μg four times daily if tolerated vs placebo Patients were also receiving either bosentan or sildenafil therapy.
-DB, MC, PC, RCT Patients 18 to 75 years of age with idiopathic or familiar PAH or PAH associated with collagen vascular disease, HIV infection, or anorexigen use (NYHA class III or IV symptoms), receiving bosentan or sildenafil for ≥3 months prior to study N=235 12 weeks Primary: Change in 6MWD measured at peak (10 to 60 minutes after inhalation) Secondary: Time to clinical worsening, BDI, NYHA functional class, PAH signs and symptoms, trough 6MWD (at least four hours after drug administration), peak 6MWD at six weeks, and quality of life as measured by the MLWHF questionnaire Primary: After 12 weeks, the change from baseline in peak 6MWD between treatments was 20 m, favoring treprostinil (P=0.0004).
-Between-treatment median difference in change in peak 6MWD was 25 m (P=0.0002) in patients receiving background bosentan therapy and 9 m in patients taking sildenafil background therapy (P=NS).
+Study and Drug Study Design Sample Size Regimen and and Study End Points Results McLaughlin et al 37 (TRIUMPH-1) Treprostinil 18 μg inhaled four times daily, titrated up over the first two weeks to 54 μg four times daily if tolerated vs placebo Patients were also receiving either bosentan or sildenafil therapy.
+DB, MC, PC, RCT Patients 18 to 75 years of age with idiopathic or familiar PAH or PAH associated with collagen vascular disease, HIV infection, or anorexigen use (NYHA class III or IV symptoms), receiving bosentan or sildenafil for ≥3 months prior to study N=235 12 weeks Primary: Change in 6MWD measured at peak (10 to 60 minutes after inhalation) Secondary: Time to clinical worsening, BDI, NYHA functional class, PAH signs and symptoms, trough 6MWD (at least four hours after drug administration), peak 6MWD at six weeks, and quality of life as measured by the MLWHF questionnaire both groups.
+Headache was the most common adverse event in the tadalafil groups.
+Dizziness and dyspepsia were also frequently reported among the treatment groups.
+Across all tadalafil treatment subgroups, approximately twice as many discontinuations occurred in the treatment-naive group as in the background bosentan group (31 vs 18), the majority due to disease progression.
+Primary: After 12 weeks, the change from baseline in peak 6MWD between treatments was 20 m, favoring treprostinil (P =0.0004).
+Between-treatment median difference in change in peak 6MWD was 25 m (P =0.0002) in patients receiving background bosentan therapy and 9 m in patients taking sildenafil background therapy (P =NS).
 Secondary: There was no difference in time to clinical worsening, change in BDI, NYHA functional classification, or PAH signs and symptoms between the treprostinil and placebo treatment groups.
-At six weeks, the between-treatment difference in peak 6MWD was 19 m (P=0.0001) favoring the treprostinil group over placebo.
-At week 12, the change in trough 6MWD was 14 m (P=0.0066) favoring the treprostinil group over placebo.
-Patients receiving inhaled treprostinil had significant improvements in their quality of life as assessed by the MLWHF questionnaire, in the global score (P=0.027) and in the physical score (P=0.037).
-Benza et al 41 ES, OL N=206 Primary: Peak 6MWD, Primary: The median changes in 6MWD after six, 12, 18 and 24 months of treprostinil Treprostinil 18 μg inhaled four times daily, titrated up over the first two weeks to 54 μg four times daily if tolerated Patients 18 to 75 years of age with idiopathic or familiar PAH or PAH associated 24 months BDI, NYHA functional class, evaluation of PAH signs and symptoms, treatment were 28, 31, 32 and 18 m (P≤0.013 for all), respectively.
-The percentage of patients receiving treprostinil who were able to walk >440 m increased from 13% at baseline to 26% at 24 months (P value not reported).
-At the completion of each 6MWD, the BDI improved from baseline; however, the vs with collagen vascular disease, quality of life questionnaire difference was only significant at month six (-0.37; P<0.02).
+At six weeks, the between-treatment difference in peak 6MWD was 19 m (P =0.0001) favoring the treprostinil group over placebo.
+At week 12, the change in trough 6MWD was 14 m (P =0.0066) favoring the treprostinil group over placebo.
+Patients receiving inhaled treprostinil had significant improvements in their quality of life as assessed by the MLWHF questionnaire, in the global score (P =0.027) and in the physical score (P =0.037).
+Benza et al 38 ES, OL N=206 Primary: Peak 6MWD, Primary: The median changes in 6MWD after six, 12, 18 and 24 months of treprostinil Treprostinil 18 μg Patients 18 to 75 24 months BDI, NYHA treatment were 28, 31, 32 and 18 m ($P \le 0.013$ for all), respectively.
+The innaled four times daily, years of age with percentage of patients receiving treprostinil who were able to walk >440 m two weeks to 54 μg four familiar PAH or of PAH signs and 1000 1000 times daily if tolerated PAH associated symptoms.
+At the completion of each 6MWD, the BDI improved from baseline; however, the with collagen quality of life difference was only significant at month six (-0.37; P <0.02).